chaoshangcs/chaoshangcs.github.io/_pages/about.md

 * Designed an architecture for QA on temporal knowledge graph to explore the temporal order and temporal expressions.
 * Proposed an open temporal relation extraction approach to understand the nuanced difference in textual expressions that indicate different temporal relations.
-* Designed the approach to improve the graph-based multi-hop question answering task.
+* Designed the graph-based approach for the multi-hop question answering task.
 * Proposed a product matching system based on pretrained language models to determine whether two representations from different domains refer to the same product entity.
 * Mentor: [Dr. Jing Huang](https://scholar.google.com/citations?user=ocPXoIkAAAAJ&hl=en)